-DHHS has completed significant work over the last 90 days since the third quarterly report on the DHHS 5 year Strategic Operations Plan.
-The progress on the reduction of assaultive behaviors, reductions in confinement, and reductions in peer-to-peer behaviors reflects a positive trend in continued quality improvement on a wide variety of performance indicators.
+DHHS is very pleased with the amount of quality work that has been completed over since the first quarterly report out on the progress toward completion of the DHHS 5 year Strategic Operations Plan.
+The progress on the reduction of assaultive behaviors, reductions in confinement and even the reductions in peer to peer behaviors reflects a positive trend in continued quality improvement on a wide variety of performance indicators.

-As the YRTCs transform to a primarily treatment model, emphasis has been placed on the various behavioral health programs and services offered at each of the facilities.
-YRTC clinical staff have engaged in training specific to the needs of our youth, to include trauma-informed and -responsive interventions and programming, as well as training specific to the healthy relationships curriculums we use.
-Clinical staff provide individual training for new and existing staff to strengthen the skills used during a crisis.
-Members of the clinical leadership and facility administrators at the YRTCs and Whitehall campus work collaboratively to ensure that the therapeutic interventions and programming in place meets the complex needs of the youth we serve.
+As the YRTC's transform to a primarily treatment model, immense emphasis has been made on the various mental health and behavioral programs that are being offered at each of the facilities.
+YRTC clinical staff have continued to expand their skill set by engaging in training specific to the needs of our youth, to include trauma informed and responsive interventions and programming, as well as training specific to the healthy relationships curriculums we use.
+Clinical staff provide individual training for both new staff and existing staff to strengthen the skills used by those staff directly intervening with use during a crisis.
+Members of the clinical leadership and facility administrators at the YRTCs and Whitehall work collaboratively to ensure that the therapeutic interventions and programming in place meets the complex needs of the youth we serve.

-Please accept this document as an update to the 5-year operation plan for all Department of Health and Human Services (DHHS) Youth Facilities as required by Neb.
+Please accept this document as an update to the 5-year operation plan for all of the Department of Health and Human Services (DHHS) Youth Facilities as required by Neb.
 Rev. Stat.
 43-427.
 The original DHHS Youth Facilities Five-Year Strategic Operations Plan was published on March 9, 2021.
 This report includes the following updates:

-- (1) Census information - (2) Engagement (Community and Mental health/Behavioral Programs) - (3) Substantial changes planned before the next report - (4) Statistics Escapes, Assaults, Confinement - (5) Five year plan, Year 1 Q4 progress update
+- (1) Census information - (2) Engagement (Community and Mental health/Behavioral Programs) - (3) Substantial changes planned before the next report - (4) Statistics Escapes, Assaults, Confinement - (5) Five year plan progress update